gaetanfacchinetti/DensityFlows.jl/README.md

 ### For developpers

-To develop CosmoTools, you can clone this github repository
+To develop DensityFlows, you can clone this github repository

 ```bash
 git clone https://github.com/gaetanfacchinetti/DensityFlows.jl.git